Nightlife

 label: Vertigo Records - nationality: Ireland

-The album is probably the band's most laid back and least hard rock studio album with both funk and soul elements in an overall blues rock-founded album.
-Gary Moore had been a member of the band for a few months as he joined the band in late '73 when Bell left the band while on tour, and Moore was included for live sessions.
-He left again in April '74 but managed to record a few new songs with band and therefore he plays lead guitar on "Still in Love With You".
+Although, now including two guitarists, Nightlife could still be considered the band's most laid-back and least hard rock studio album with both funk and soul elements on an overall coherent blues rock-founded release.
+Gary Moore had only a short replacement period of a few months in the band but he still co-wrote a few songs with Lynott and he contributes on lead guitar on "Still in Love with You".

 [ allmusic.com 3,5 / 5 stars ]